spaik11/final-todo-app/README.md

 * You can select the items that are completed, along with a toggle all feature.
 * The last feature is that the add todo button will include a delete button for each task.

-### Methods and Challenges
+### Tools and Challenges
+I implemented jQuery to the todo app.
+I used it to change the font color and add a hover effect on the buttons. jQuery makes it very easy to manipulate the DOM.
+---
+I faced the following challenges:
-I implemented objects to the todo assignments we learned throughout the term.
+* I can click anywhere on the todo line and the todo deletes.
-*